Serendi-pity1995/n8n-linkedin-job-matcher/README.md

 ## 🧠 Components
 - Google Drive (to download your resume)
-- Google Sheets (for job filters and results)
+- Google Sheets (for job filters and results).
+You can use this [template spreadsheet](https://docs.google.com/spreadsheets/d/10V_2mwCetqVRULSMRfxnp5B2neqIeVMPJC-CeBXWms4/edit?usp=sharing) to get started.
 - DeepSeek Chat Model (for AI scoring)
 - Gmail (for daily summary)
 - HTML extractors (for LinkedIn scraping)